alexlewislnk/virtualmin-LEMP-Minimal/README.md

 ```

 ## Finished – Reboot
-This concludes the initial setup and configuration of you Virtualmin LAMP Server.
+This concludes the initial setup and configuration of you Virtualmin LEMP Server.
 Before creating your virtual webservers, reboot your server to make sure everything starts up correctly.
 ```
 reboot
 ```